-The numerical tests presented in this paper concern the flow around the Ahmed body without a road or on top of a road.
-To start we consider the square back Ahmed body.
+The numerical tests presented in this paper concern the flow around the square back Ahmed body without a road or on top of a road.
 The intermediate porous layers are set on various parts of the body and the corresponding geometries are illustrated on figure 2 and referred as :

-case 0 - Ahmed body without porous layer,

-- case 1 Ahmed body with a porous layer in the upper circular part in front, - case 2 Ahmed body with a porous layer in the whole top, - case 3 same as case 1 but symmetric, - case 4 same as case 2 but symmetric, - case 5 same as case 4 with the additional front part.
+- case 0 Ahmed body without porous layer, - case 1 Ahmed body with a porous layer in the upper rounded part in front, - case 2 Ahmed body with a porous layer in the whole top, - case 3 same as case 1 but symmetric, - case 4 same as case 2 but symmetric, - case 5 same as case 4 with the additional front part. - case 6 same as case 5 with the additional back part. - case 7 smaller Ahmed body corresponding to removing the porous part of case 6.

-Figure 2: cases 0 (top left), 1 (top right), 2 (middle left), 3 (middle right), 4 (bottom left) and 5 (bottom right) geometries.
+Figure 2: Cases 1 (top left), 2 (top right), 3 (middle left), 4 (middle right), 5 (bottom left) and 6 (bottom right) corresponding to various porous devices geometries.

 The non dimensioned length and height of Ahmed body are respectively L = 3.625 and H = 1.
 The computational domain without a road is $\Omega = (0, 12H) \times (0, 7H)$ and the body is centred in height while the domain is $\Omega = (0, 12H) \times (0, 5H)$ when there is a road and then the body is located at a non dimensioned distance l = 1 from the road.
-The results are presented on $1536 \times 896$ and $1536 \times 640$ cells uniform meshes respectively in order to have a significant number of points in the porous layer of thickness h = 0.1H.
-In [10] a complete parametric study on the flow around a square cylinder has shown that the effect of the control is similar for a range of thickness of the porous layer $(0.05H \le h \le 0.2H)$ .
+The results are presented on 1536×896 and 1536×640 cells uniform meshes respectively in order to have a significant number of points in the porous layer of thickness h = 0.1H.
+In these computations the space step is then $\delta x_1 = \delta x_2 = 1/128 = 0.0078125$ and the related time step $\delta t = 0.002$.
+The integration time over which the numerical simulations are performed is at least T = 100 and the statistics are gathered when the permanent regime is well established over about 10 shedding periods.
+The mean flows are obtained over at least 3000 snapshots recorded every 5 time steps, nevertheless the vorticity contours are quite jagged because they are tabulated with low values around zero.
+In [10] a complete parametric study on the flow around a square cylinder has shown that the effect of the control is similar for a range of thickness of the porous layer $(0.05H \le h \le 0.2H)$.